 عنوان مقاله [English]

-The wind is the horizontal displacement of air that is less than one meter per second.
-The wind is a dynamic phenomenon and has three main characteristics: intensity, direction, and frequency.
-Therefore, knowledge of wind characteristics in every area of importance is remarkable.
-The effects of global warming on temperature and precipitation at the global level over the past decades, many studies were considered; However, relatively little attention to climate change is wind speed.
-Wind speed changes can affect the energy of storms, shipping industries, as well as soil moisture, evaporation, and water resources; and it may even affect the evolution of dry and semi-arid environments.
-Also, a lot of research on wind and meteorology has shown that the performance of wind turbines is sensitive to climate change.
-Possible changes to the future wind regime have been widely considered under changing weather conditions; under global warming, the intensity and frequency of wind events are expected to change at the end of this century.
+Wind is the horizontal displacement of air, under one meter per second of speed.
+It is a dynamic phenomenon with three main characteristics: intensity, direction, and frequency.
+Therefore, good knowledge of its characteristics in every area of importance is quite remarkable.
+For instance, while the impact of global warming on temperature and precipitation at global level over the past decades, have been considered in many studies, little attention has been dedicated to wind speed and its influence on climate change.
+Wind speed alterations can affect the energy of storms, shipping industries, soil moisture, evaporation, and water resources.
+It may even influence the evolution of dry and semi-arid environments.
+Furthermore, a lot of research on wind and meteorology has shown that the performance of wind turbines is sensitive to climate change.
+Possible changes to future wind regimes have been widely considered under changing weather conditions and due to global warming, the intensity and frequency of wind events are expected to alter at the end of this century.

-The study area in this study of the eastern strip of Iran includes four provinces of Khorasan Razavi, South Khorasan, Kerman, and Sistan and Baluchestan.
-The study used wind speed data at a height of 10 meters, 10 synoptic stations with a daily statistical period of 2015-1985, which has 30 years of data; In choosing this station, in addition to proper distribution in the region, an attempt was made to select more stations in the station to be affected by the 120-day winds of Sistan.
-In this study, 10-meter daily wind speed data of the ERA-Interim version with a resolution of 0.125 × 0.125 degrees period of 1980-2015 were used; for the study area, 3772 pixels with an inter-pixel distance of about 12.5 km have been obtained.
-To evaluate the performance of simulated data against observational data; There are several indicators used in this study from the Root mean squared error (RMSE), Mean bias error (MBE), mean absolute error (MAE), and the coefficient of determination (R2).
-The non-parametric Man-Kendall method was used to investigate the trend of wind speed changes in research.
+The study area in this research on the eastern strip of Iran included four provinces of Khorasan Razavi, South Khorasan, Kerman, and Sistan and Baluchestan.
+The study used wind speed data in an altitude of 10 meters at 10 synoptic stations.
+It was provided with daily statistical information between 1985 and 2015, i.e. 30 years of data.
+When choosing this station, in addition to proper distribution within the region, an attempt was made to select more stations than the one, affected by the 120-day winds of Sistan.
+The study also employed 10-meter-high wind speed data of the ERA-Interim version with a resolution of 0.125 × 0.125 degrees on a daily basis between 1980 and 2015.
+For the study area, as many as 3772 pixels with an inter-pixel distance of about 12.5 km were obtained and to evaluate the performance of simulated data against observational data, several indicators were used from the Root-Mean Square Error (RMSE), Mean Bias Error (MBE), Mean Absolute Error (MAE), and the coefficient of determination (R2).
+It made use of non-parametric Man-Kendall method to order to investigate the trend of wind speed changes.

-The ECMWF ERA-Interim version has a high and good performance for wind speed.
-The results showed that the output of the mentioned base in all the studied stations is on average between 0.722 and 0.984.
-RMSE, MBE and MAE characteristics in Zahedan, Khash and Saravan stations are less than m/ s1; In other words, the wind speed of ECMWF base in these three stations has the highest performance of the 11 stations studied.
-The monthly statistical assessment of wind speed in selected stations in eastern Iran during the statistical period studied (1985-1985) showed that the average wind speed is 3.56 m/s.
-The relationship between wind speed with negative altitude and positive longitude is significant at the level of 0.05.
-Also, the relationship between latitude and wind speed showed that this relationship is negative in the cold months of the year and positive in the warm months of the year.
-The average wind speed fluctuates greatly during the 30-year statistical period.
-The average wind speed varies between 2.82 and 4.57 m/s.
-The minimum and maximum wind speeds were calculated in December and July, respectively.
-The average 30-year wind speed at selected stations in eastern Iran was calculated to be 2 m/s.
-The maximum wind speed in eastern Iran has many fluctuations; autumn showed the lowest statistical value in terms of maximum wind speed; In December, the maximum wind speed was calculated to be 3.98 m/s.
-The maximum wind speed is increasing in all the studied months; From a statistical significance level, all the studied months except January, which, despite being increasing, are; But statistically, it is not significant at the level of 0.05 and 0.01; Other studied wind speed studies have a significant incremental trend at α = 0.01.
-The average wind speed in the study area is negative in 7 months (January, April, May, July, August, October and December) from the negative years and in 5 months (February, March, June, September and November).
-The maximum wind speed is January 4.42, February 4.86 and March 5.02 m/s.
-The next area to be obtained in the form of a fertile area in winter; Zabol is also the center of Iran's border with Afghanistan in the border areas of South Khorasan Province.
-The wind speed trend is positive at the time of onset (June, 0.79), the 120-day wind is positive and negative at the time of termination (October, -0.15).
+The ECMWF ERA-Interim version delivers a high and good performance for wind speed.
+Results showed that the output of the mentioned base in all studied stations was on average between 0.722 and 0.984.
+RMSE, MBE, and MAE characteristics in Zahedan, Khash, and Saravan stations were below 1 m/s.
+In other words, the wind speed of ECMWF base in these three stations had the highest performance of all 11 stations studied.
+The monthly statistical assessment of wind speed in the selected stations in eastern Iran during the statistical period (1985-2015) demonstrated that the average wind speed was 3.56 m/s.
+The correlation between wind speed with negative altitude and positive longitude was significant at the level of 0.05.
+Also, the relation between latitude and wind speed showed it to be negative during the cold months of the year and positive during the warm ones.
+The average wind speed fluctuated significantly during the 30-year statistical period, varying between 2.82 and 4.57 m/s.
+The minimum and maximum wind speeds occurred in December and July, respectively.
+The average 30-year wind speed at selected stations in eastern Iran turned out to be 2 m/s.
+The maximum wind speed in eastern Iran displayed many fluctuations, with autumn showing the lowest statistical value of maximum wind speed.
+In December, this value was 3.98 m/s.
+The maximum wind speed increased during all studied months.
+All studied months proved to be statistically significant, except for January, which though increasing was not remarkable at 0.05 and 0.01 levels.
+Other wind speed studies showed a significant incremental trend at α = 0.01.
+The average wind speed in the study area was negative in 7 months (i.e., January, April, May, July, August, October, and December) of the year and positive in 5 months (i.e., February, March, June, September, and November) of the other.
+The maximum wind speed belonged to January (with 4.42 m/s), February (4.86 m/s), and March (with 5.02 m/s.)
+The next area in the form of a fertile one in winter, Zabol, was also the center of Iran's borders with Afghanistan, near the borderlines of South Khorasan Province.
+Here, the wind speed trend was positive at the time of 120-day wind onset (June with 0.79), and negative at the time of its termination (October with -0.15).

-The average wind speed in the study area (Khorasan Razavi and South Khorasan, Kerman and Sistan and Baluchestan provinces) during the long-term statistical period of 30 years (2015-1985) is 3.56 m/s; The minimum and maximum wind speeds are obtained in July and December, respectively; The reason for the increase in wind speed in July is due to the 120-day wind activity in Sistan, which started in June.
-The average wind speed in the study area is negative in 7 months (January, April, May, July, August, October, and December) from the negative year and in 5 months (February, March, June, September, and November).
-Investigation of wind speed process using non-parametric Man-Kendall (M-K) test; It showed that the wind speed trend in eastern Iran in the first month of June (June) 120-day winds showed an increasing trend (Z score of the Man-Kendall test 0.795) and in the last month (October) it decreased (-0.1152). ).
-Also, in July, when the wind speed is maximum, the average trend in the study area with a score of Z, 0.242 - is decreasing.
-Pearson correlation test showed that the relationship between wind speed and topography in the study area was statistically significant at 0.05; In contrast, the relationship between longitude and wind speed is significant in all studied moles at the alpha level of 0.05.
-In contrast, longitude and altitude in the study area did not show a uniform relationship between latitude and wind speed; this relationship is reversed for the cold months of the year and directly for the warm months.
-In October alone, the relationship between wind speed and latitude is not significant.
+The average wind speed in the study area (Khorasan Razavi, South Khorasan, Kerman, and Sistan and Baluchestan Provinces) during the long-term statistical period of 30 years (from 1985 to 2015) was 3.56 m/s.
+The minimum and maximum wind speeds occurred in July and December, respectively.
+The reason for this increase in wind speed in July was due to the 120-day wind activity in Sistan, which started in June.
+The average wind speed in the study area was negative in 7 months (January, April, May, July, August, October, and December) of the year and positive in 5 months (February, March, June, September, and November).
+Investigating wind speed process via non-parametric Man-Kendall (M-K) test showed that the wind speed trend in eastern Iran in the first month of June (June) 120-day winds showed an increasing trend (Z score of the Man-Kendall test 0.795), while in the last month (October) it decreased (-0.1152).
+Also, in July, when the wind speed was maximum, the average trend in the study area, having a Z score of 0.242, began declining.
+Pearson correlation test showed that the relation between wind speed and topography in the study area was statistically significant at 0.05.
+In contrast, the relation between longitude and wind speed was remarkable in all studied moles at an alpha level of 0.05, while neither the longitude nor the altitude in the study area did not show a uniform relation between latitude and wind speed.
+While this relation was exactly so during the warm months of the year, it was vice versa during the cold ones.
+In October alone, the relation between wind speed and latitude was not significant.